 Your customers no longer need to journey through a website checkout process.
 Instead, they can purchase your products or services with just a few spoken words.
 Purchasing convenience is a major advantage for customers, allowing them to bypass a lengthy checkout process.
 It’s estimated that 13.5 billion smart home devices will be actively used by 2025.
 Whilst voice commerce will be a hit on smart speakers, it won’t be long until your customers will be offered even more convenience.
 Purchases will be widely made from a car’s dashboard interface, buying products from a smartwatch and many other mediums.
 With technological developments, the purchasing process is only going to get easier.

-Customers are 270% more likely to purchase a product with five reviews than a product with none.
+In a 2018 report, Bazaarvoice reported that 64% of surveyed shoppers considered ratings and reviews important in their purchasing decision, along with other user generated content.
 However, getting your customers to leave reviews can be difficult.
 With voice based commerce, the process is simplified.
 You can prompt your customers to leave a review, and all they have to do is say a few words to log it.
 This convenience makes it easier for customers to provide a detailed review.
 As a result, you’ll have more reviews to use as social proof and more feedback to help improve your products or services in the future.

 With relevant customer data you can personalise marketing, discounts and up-sell related products in order to increase conversions.
 Item choice, regularity of purchase and add-on items can provide real insight into what your customers want and when they want it.
 An Accenture report found that a staggering 91% of consumers were more likely to shop with brands who provided relevant offers and recommendations.
 The more individualised your customers feel their experience is, the more they’ll want to shop.
 In turn, the more purchasing data you have, and the more personalised you can make their brand experience.
 Voice commerce provides the window to that information, making it quicker and easier to obtain.